 Bearing in mind that making a return is the central obligation in friendship of utility, let us now turn to its typical participants and goals.
 Aristotle deems it the relationship of choice for the elderly, a statement which he reasons by saying that old men ‘do not pursue pleasure but profit.’
 Reserving judgement on the merits of this statement with regard to old men and their pleasures, it is of note that profit (ἡ ὠφέλεια) is the stated goal of this form of relationship.
 In fact, profit and gain (το συμφέρον) both are the primary motivators of friendship of utility, much as they are the primary motivators of relationships of financial debt, and Aristotle includes all people ‘who chase after gain’ as further likely participants.
 Furthermore, friendship of utility ‘seems most frequently to spring from opposites (ἐξ ἐναντίων), for instance in a friendship between a poor man and a rich one, or between an ignorant man and a learned; for a person desiring something which he happens to lack will give something else in return for it (ἀντιδωρεῖται).’
 Taken literally, this line places utility friendships beyond the realm of even unequal friendships, as complete opposites can have nothing in common and are therefore as incapable of friendship as a prince and a beggar or a god and a man, as we discovered earlier.
-This literal interpretation explains Aristotle’s declaration that the rich and well-positioned in society ‘have no need of useful friends,’ which, though unlikely to be true on a social level, or in friendship of virtue, is nonetheless correct if ‘ὁι χρήσιμοι’ (useful friends) refers to those who are financially useful, deriving its financial meaning from the distinctly financial ‘χρῆμα.’
+This literal interpretation explains Aristotle’s declaration that the rich and well-positioned in society ‘have no need of useful friends,’ which, though unlikely to be true on a social level, or in friendship of virtue, is nonetheless correct if ‘ὁι χρήσιμοι’ (useful friends) refers to those who are financially useful, deriving its financial meaning from the distinctly financial term χρῆμα.
 The same is true for the supremely happy man also, ‘as he is supplied with good things already,’ and therefore has no further needs to be fulfilled by such utilitarian interactions.
 Aristotle does not restrict himself to the literal sense of ‘opposites,’ however, as he clearly states that there is friendship between these opposite types of people, and that they lack something which the other can provide, which therefore indicates that these most frequent of friendships of utility are simple unequal friendships.

 4.2.7.4.
 Vulgarity and the Marketplace

 While Aristotle does mention non-financially motivated friendships of utility, it becomes obvious that financial gain is its primary motivation.
 Urmson compares participants in friendship of utility to people whom we might nowadays call business partners – a term which implies a certain equality of status.
-On a certain level Aristotle, too, equalises the participants in friendship of utility, with disparaging comments which tar them all with the same brush, e.g., calling them all ἀγοραῖοι, which means ‘lowly and vulgar.’
+On a certain level Aristotle, too, equalises the participants in friendship of utility, with disparaging comments which tar them all with the same brush, e.g., calling them all ἀγοραῖοι, which connotes ‘lowly and vulgar.’
 Any inequality within the friendship is thereby reduced to the quality and quantity of the benefits exchanged, rather than status, because friends of utility all share an equal ignobility of status.
 The primary meaning of the word ἀγοραῖον is ‘pertaining to the market place,’ which again situates this friendship where some people aim to make financial profit, while others try to gain advantage in the form of goods.
 The negative shade to the word, however, may bely a belief that the market-place and the petty commercial transactions associated with it are vulgar and distasteful.
 The Greek marketplace was generally considered a vulgar institution, with, e.g., Dikaiopolis decrying its coarseness in the opening scene of Aristophanes’ Acharnians, and its reputation for haggling and double-dealing and down-right cheating, according to Herodotus, was already widespread in the time of Cyrus.